arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

         is returned under the `old` attribute in the result.

-        Note that if any precondition is violated or an error occurred with some of the documents, the return code is still 200 or 202, but the additional HTTP header `X-Arango-Error-Codes` is set, which contains a map of the error codes that occurred together with their multiplicities, as in: `1200:17,1205:10` which means that in 17 cases the error 1200 "revision conflict" and in 10 cases the error 1205 "illegal document handle" has happened.
+        Note that if any precondition is violated or an error occurred with some of the documents, the return code is still 200 or 202, but the `X-Arango-Error-Codes` HTTP header is set.
+It contains a map of the error codes and how often each kind of error occurred.
+For example, `1200:17,1205:10` means that in 17 cases the error 1200 ("revision conflict") has happened, and in 10 cases the error 1205 ("illegal document handle").
       requestBody:
         content:
           application/json: